github/opensource.guide/sustaining/best-practices.md

 @lord discovered that having a project vision helped him figure out which requests to spend time on.
 As a new maintainer, [he regretted](https://lord.io/blog/2014/oss-tips/) not sticking to his project's scope when he got his first feature request for [Slate](https://github.com/lord/slate):

 > I fumbled it.
 I didn't put in the effort to come up with a complete solution.
-Instead of an half-assed solution, I wish I had said "I don't have time for this right now, but I'll add it to the long term nice-to-have list."[^1]
+Instead of an half-assed solution, I wish I had said "I don't have time for this right now, but I'll add it to the long term nice-to-have list."

 These types of exercises may seem trivial, but the more you know yourself and your limits (not just abilities!), the easier it is to say no when something doesn't fit into your scope.